common-workflow-lab/2020-works-workshop-mpi-cwl/presentation.md

 Speaker: Rupe

-Needed to have control over whether, where, and with what parameters parts of the workflow run
+Needed to have control over whether, where, and with what parameters parts of the workflow run to deal with new data/user interaction

 But didn't want to reinvent all the wheels, nor to hack together a bunch of bash scripts on each HPC machine used